rcbyr/keen-slider/Docs.md

 ## Plugins

 To make it easier to integrate, structure, and version custom slider functions, you can create plugins.
 Keen-Slider itself is also partially based on plugins.
-These plugins can be overwritten or deactivated when initiating the slider (but this can have side effects).
-The internal plugin names are `web`, `renderer`, `drag` and `modes`.
-Since the plugins are processed sequentially, you can use the name `first` to put a plugin in the first place.

 A plugin is basically a function that receives the slider instance as its only argument and is initiated during slider startup.
 With the `on` and `emit` function it can take part in the slider lifecycle.